 - Abstract submittal process including dates & deadlines

 - Conference track development

 IMPORTANT: For complete information and instructions please review these documents:

 The Call for Abstracts is open to 20-minute technical presentations, posters, 60-minute panel discussions, and 2-hour or 3-hour training workshops.
 Presentation / session type definitions are provided below.
 To integrate the conference, all presentation / session types will be incorporated throughout the conference agenda.
 The Conference Program track teams will review all submissions.
 All sessions will be conducted live and will not be pre-recorded.

-- There are two different abstract submittal online form links at the bottom of this page depending on the session type for which you are submitting:
+At the bottom of this page are two different abstract submittal form links depending on the presentation / session type for which you are submitting:

-- Technical Presentation or Poster
+Link 1: Technical Presentation or Poster

 - Abstracts not submitted by the deadline will not be reviewed or selected.

 - CASQA will email selection results (both selected and not-selected) to the primary speakers of technical presentations, the poster-only presenters, and the submitters of panels and training workshops.